edimaudo/danio/README.md

-# danio | Institutional Loan Standardizer
+# danio | Institutional Credit Agreement Standardization

-danio is a digital infrastructure solution built to address the Digital Loans.
-It bridges the gap between unstructured legal prose and machine-readable credit data, facilitating efficiency, transparency, and interoperability across the loan market.
+danio is a debt capital markets infrastructure solution designed to eliminate operational bottlenecks in syndicated lending.
+It bridges the gap between unstructured legal prose and structured credit data, facilitating transparency and straight-through processing across the loan lifecycle.

+## The Problem: Operational Friction

+The syndicated loan market is hindered by "dark data" trapped within complex legal agreements.
+Manual extraction of commercial terms is slow, prone to error, and prevents real-time portfolio analysis.
+This lack of standardization leads to settlement delays and inconsistent risk monitoring.

+## The Solution: danio Credit Ledger

-The syndicated loan market is hindered by "dark data" trapped within 300-page PDF agreements.
-Manual data extraction is slow, prone to error, and prevents real-time portfolio analysis. danio provides an institutional-grade workstation that allows credit risk professionals and traders to extract a Standardized Loan Object (SLO) from these documents instantly.
-By normalizing complex covenants and business terms, danio turns a static document into a dynamic digital asset.
+danio provides an institutional-grade workstation that allows credit officers and portfolio managers to harmonize credit agreements into a Standardized Loan Object (SLO).
+By aligning bespoke covenants and economic terms, danio transforms a static legal document into a dynamic digital asset.

-## Key Features
+### Key Features

+**1. Credit Term Harmonization**

+Resolves discrepancies between bespoke legal phrasing and internal accounting systems.
+The platform aligns diverse commercial terms—such as interest rate step-downs and margin grids—into a unified framework for portfolio-wide consistency.

+**2. Standardized Loan Object (SLO)**

+A proprietary framework that provides a definitive digital record of every credit instrument.
+The SLO enables seamless integration with risk engines and straight-through processing, ensuring that the legal "code" of the agreement is interoperable with financial systems.

+**3. Operational Transparency**

+Mitigates settlement delays by providing immediate access to critical data.
+Instantly verify financial covenants, leverage ratios, and maturity profiles to ensure accurate capital allocation and compliance monitoring.

+**4. Institutional Security**

-- **Automated Ingestion**: In-memory PDF stream processing ensures secure document handling.
-No sensitive document data is stored locally, adhering to institutional privacy standards.
+Engineered for high-stakes environments with in-memory stream processing.
+Document data is processed securely to adhere to strict institutional data handling and privacy standards.

-- **Standardized Loan Object (SLO)**: A proprietary schema that maps varied legal phrasing—such as "Margin," "Spread," or "Applicable Rate"—to a unified digital format.
-- **Dual-View Workstation**: A professional interface featuring a Structured Form View for human verification alongside a Raw JSON Output for direct system interoperability.
-- **Instrument Intelligence**: Heuristic logic designed to differentiate between Revolving Credit Facilities (RCF), Term Loans, and Bridge Loans, adjusting extraction priorities accordingly.
+### Workflow

+- Ingestion: Upload complex credit agreements via the Normalization Reader.

+- Verification: Review extracted economic terms in a professional dual-view interface.

+- Ledgering: Access a consolidated Credit Ledger for portfolio-wide transparency and system injection.

 ## Implementation
 - **Backend**: Flask (Python) with PyPDF2 for secure, in-memory document "shredding."